-The minor maintenance dredging and riprap installation along the stream channel banks of Kapakahi Stream and associated In-Water work, and the demolition of the existing railroad bridges over the Waikele and Kapakahi Streams and construction of new bridges is covered by the Army Corps 404 permit.
+The minor maintenance dredging along the stream channel banks of Kaipapa'u Stream, reconstruction of Kaipapa'u Stream Bridge and associated in-water work is covered by the Army Corps 404 permit.

 The permittee shall document in the SWPPP/IWPPP if any of the above disturbances will occur within the buffer area on the site below.